Myanmar Directorate of Defence Industries: History

-On April 30, 2008, Washington DC place sanctions on DI under Executive Order 13464 (Blocking Property and Prohibiting Certain Transactions Related to Burma).
+On 30 April 2008, Washington DC place sanctions on DI under Executive Order 13464 (Blocking Property and Prohibiting Certain Transactions Related to Burma).

 In 2014, DI has constructed the BTR-3U with spare parts provided by Ukraine.
 According to the Kharkiv Morozov Machine Building Design Bureau, Deutz-made engines are used in BTR-3Us in Myanma service.

-On July 2, 2013, Lt.
+On 2 July 2013, Lt.
 General Thein Htay was sanctioned under Executive Order 13619 in targeting people closely connected between Myanmar and North Korea by the Department of the Treasury.
-On December 17, 2013, the Department of the Treasury placed Asia Metal Company Ltd., Soe Min Htike Co.
+On 17 December 2013, the Department of the Treasury placed Asia Metal Company Ltd., Soe Min Htike Co.
 Ltd., and Excellence Mineral Manufacturing Co.
 Ltd. under Executive Order 13619 because of its connections to North Korea in assisting DI to acquire construction materials to build additional facilities.

 In March 2019, Ukrspecexport has signed an agreement with Myanmar to deliver equipment for a production line assembly to assemble the BTR-4U APC and the 2S1U howitzer.

 It's reported in November 2019 that the Tatmadaw has plan to market Myanma-made military hardware for overseas sales in an appearance at the Defense & Security (D&S) show in Bangkok, Thailand.

 In October 2021, it's reported that a Myanma businessman named U Tun Hlaing is involved in purchasing materials that are needed for military production.

 DI was placed under British sanctions due to the 2021 coup as of 2022.
-On 20 February 2023, the European Union imposed sanctions on DI for enabling the Burmese military to carry out violence against civilians.
+On 20 February 2023, the European Union imposed sanctions on DI for enabling the Tatmadaw to carry out violence against civilians.